grasegger/rust-web-extension-talk/README.md

-# A sample web extension in Rust
+# Some Web Extension Stuff In Rust

 ## Dependencies